Scintoth/light-novel/README.md

 | `debounceDuration`    | `number`                    | The duration (in milliseconds) to debounce the `onDebouncedUpdate` callback.                                                                                                               | `750`                                                                                                                               |
 | `storageKey`          | `string`                    | The key to use for storing the editor's value in local storage.                                                                                                                            | `novel__content`                                                                                                                    |
 | `disableLocalStorage` | `boolean`                   | Enabling this option will prevent read/write content from/to local storage.                                                                                                                | `false`                                                                                                                             |

-> **Note**: Make sure to define an API endpoint that matches the `completionApi` prop (default is `/api/generate`).
-This is needed for the AI autocompletions to work.
-Here's an example: https://github.com/steven-tey/novel/blob/main/apps/web/app/api/generate/route.ts

 Here's an example application: https://github.com/steven-tey/novella